4 Factors Affecting Property Loan-To-Value (LTV) Limit Concerning You!

 Typically for an HDB LTV Limit, it depends on whether you apply for your mortgage through HDB or Bank.
 Below is the difference:

-• WEF from 16 Dec 2021, for an HDB flat using a housing board loan, the maximum HDB LTV Limit can be up to 85% of the valuation, subject to your total household income and HDB approval.
-The HDB Loan LTV Limit is further lowered to 80% on 30 Sept 2022.
+WEF from 16 Dec 2021, for an HDB flat using a housing board loan, the maximum HDB LTV Limit can be up to 85% of the valuation, subject to your total household income and HDB approval.
+The HDB Loan LTV Limit is lowered to 80% on 30 Sept 2022 and further lowered from 80% to 75% with effect from 20 Aug 2024.

 Number of existing housing loan